diyadas/say-no-to-projects/README.md

 This repo is an attempt to create a series of checklists for evaluating potential new and ongoing commitments.
 They're in the Projects tab.

 # Contributing (YES PLS)
 We welcome contributions to these lists!
-Please create an issue to ask to be added as a contributor.
+Please create an issue for each item you wish to add.
+You'll be credited by your GitHub username.
+Thanks!